patrickfrey/mewa/doc/tutorial.md

 	end
 end
 ```

-#### AST Traversal
+### AST Node functions
+Now we will visit the functions attchached to the AST nodes.
+I split them into snippets covering different aspects.
+Most of the code is just delegating to functions we will inspect in the following section.

 #### Constants
 Define atomic and structure constants in the source.

-##### Note
+##### Structures, e.g. Initializer Lists
 A structure has a list of type/constructor pairs as constructor.
 This resembles the parameter list of a function and that's what it is.
-For recursive initialization of objects from initializer lists, we declare a reduction from the type constexprStructureType to the object type with this list as constructor argument.
+For recursive initialization of objects from initializer lists, we declare a reduction from the type constexprStructureType to any object beeing initializable by a contant structure.
 The constructor is using the typedb to find a matching constructor with this list matching as parameter list.
 If it fails the constructor returns *nil* to indicate that it failed and that the solution relying on this reduction should be dropped.
 This kind of enveloping helps us to map initializer lists recursively.
 ```Lua
 function typesystem.constant( node, decl)
 	local typeId = scalarTypeMap[ decl]